Getting to Machu Picchu can be an adventure in and of itself, but with this guide, we can make traveling to Machu Picchu by train a lot easier.

 From the center of Cusco (which is most likely where you’ll be staying) the best way to get to the train station, which is actually in the small town of Poroy, is to take a taxi.
 Your hotel/hostel should be able to arrange a taxi pickup for you.
-If you need a recommendation for a great hostel, click here.
+If you need a recommendation for a great hostel in Cusco, click here.
 It will take about 30 minutes depending on traffic and average cost is about 30 soles ($10).
 As you’re driving to the train station, you are going to pass parts of the city that aren’t touristy and not well kept.
 It’s ok; it’s just like any other city!

 The train station itself is very nice though.
 If you’ve already printed out your tickets online then you don’t need to go to the Ticketing Office and can go straight inside.
 To your left you’ll find comfy seats and a cafe that serves coffee and small treats like empanadas (yum!).
 To your right you’ll find rows of benches.
 Find a seat and relax because it fills up quickly!

 Boarding was very much like boarding a plane and was very organized.
 We were very pleasantly surprised once we were inside and took our seats.
 We were grouped in fours with a table in between us, there were panoramic windows that let us have unobstructed views of the mountains, it was air conditioned, and there was Andean music playing softly in the background.